-Mr. Saad Ibrahim, P.Eng., an independent consultant and president of Petro Management Group Ltd., established in Calgary (1994).
+Saad Ibrahim, P.Eng., an independent consultant and president of Petro Management Group Ltd., established in Calgary (1994).
 Graduated from the University of Alexandria (Egypt) with B.Sc. in Mechanical Engineering in 1973.
 He also completed a post-graduate program with the University of Calgary, Canada, in Chemical and petroleum engineering in 1983.

-Mr. Ibrahim has over 35 years of reservoir/production engineering experience in Western Canada (with Amoco, BP and Husky) and internationally in Yemen (with Nexen Petroleum International Ltd.), Algeria, Libya, Tanzania, Iraq, Egypt, Turkey, Venezuela, Argentina, Ecuador, Peru, Kazakhstan and Uzbekistan.
-The focus of Mr. Ibrahim's experience lies in the area of reservoir management and welltest planning/analysis.
+He has over 35 years of reservoir/production engineering experience in Western Canada (with Amoco, BP and Husky) and internationally in Yemen (with Nexen Petroleum International Ltd.), Algeria, Libya, Tanzania, Iraq, Egypt, Turkey, Venezuela, Argentina, Ecuador, Peru, Kazakhstan and Uzbekistan.
+The focus of his experience lies in the area of reservoir management and well-test planning/analysis.

-Mr. Ibrahim has lectured regularly for the Society of Petroleum Engineers (SPE), in Calgary, Moscow and Muscat (Oman).
-Also Mr. Ibrahim has offered numerous public and in-house training course worldwide.
-Mr. Ibrahim published recently a technical paper titled "Performance Evaluation of Multi-stage Frac of Horizontal Wells MFHW's", for the Oil and Gas Expo & Conference in Calgary - June 2011.
-Mr. Ibrahim was on the Reserve Panel of the 4th International Conference in Calgary on Horizontal Well Technology.
-Mr. Ibrahim is a member with the APEGA and SPE.
+Saad Ibrahim has lectured regularly for the Society of Petroleum Engineers (SPE), in Calgary, Moscow and Muscat (Oman).
+He also offered numerous public and in-house training course worldwide and published recently a technical paper titled "Performance Evaluation of Multi-stage Frac of Horizontal Wells MFHW's", for the Oil and Gas Expo & Conference in Calgary.
+He was further on the Reserve Panel of the 4th International Conference in Calgary on Horizontal Well Technology.
+He is a member with the APEGA and SPE.